jonogillespie/web-scanner-v1/README.md

 # web-scanner-v1

-Web scanner is built using a Clean Architecture and CQRS architecture.
+Web scanner is built using a Clean Architecture and CQRS approach.

 # Domain